fabiommendes/sidekick/docs/intro-functions.rst

 >>> sk.filter(sk.is_divisible_by(3) ^ sk.is_divisible_by(2), range(10))
 sk.iter([2, 3, 4, 8, 9])

-:class:`sidekick.functions.fn` also extend regular functions with additional methods and properties, but we refer to the class documentation for more details.
+:class:`fn` also extend regular functions with additional methods and properties, but we refer to the class documentation for more details.